July 12, 2022 Update on Skydio’s compliance with FAA Remote ID requirements.

 Our customers should rest assured.
 We are working with the FAA to enable our current and future products to comply within the relevant timelines.
 As explained above, before manufacturers can comply, the FAA must approve technical standards that companies will use to demonstrate compliance.
 That process could take approximately 6-9 months to complete.
 Our goal is to support the development of standards that enable our existing products to comply through software updates.
 We will keep our customers updated going forward.

 Skydio supports reasonable regulations that maximize the ability of our customers to fly for fun or for business.
 We work closely with the FAA to promote that guiding principle in regulations.
-We provided detailed comments to the FAA on the proposed Remote ID rule; some of our comments were accepted, and others not, as is typical for major rulemakings.
+We provided detailed comments to the FAA on the proposed rules; some of our comments were accepted, and others not, as is typical for major rulemakings.

 We will now review two aspects of the rule that raise potential questions and concerns.